stonepros/stone/doc/rados/troubleshooting/troubleshooting-mon.rst

 Symptoms of store corruption
 ----------------------------

-Ceph monitor stores the :term:`Cluster Map` in a key/value store such as LevelDB.
+Stone monitor stores the :term:`Cluster Map` in a key/value store such as LevelDB.
 If a monitor fails due to the key/value store corruption, following error messages might be found in the monitor log::